iinaki/rusty-merkle-tree/README.md

 ### How to run
 - Clone the repository with `git clone`.
-- Enter the directory containing the Merkle Tree files and run `cargo run`.
+- To run the program, enter the directory containing the Merkle Tree files and run `make run`, you can also run `cargo run`.
-- To run you can also use the makefile, just run `make run`.
 - Additionaly you can run `make all` to run the program and also run the tests, run clippy and format the code.
 - Use `make test` to run the tests, use `make fmt` to format the code and `make clippy` to run clippy.